 Instructions

-- Preheat oven to 400 degree.
+- Preheat oven to 400 degrees.
 Line 12 count standard muffin pan with baking cups.

 Notes